vitejs/vite/docs/guide/static-deploy.md

 ### Create a Project with Configuration via the Dashboard

-1. Create a Flightcontrol project from our Dashboard.
+1. Create a Flightcontrol project from the Dashboard.
 Select a repository for the source.
 2. Select the `GUI` Config Type.
 3. Add a static site service by clicking the `Add a Static Site`.
 4. Add a build command, `yarn build` and select `Single Page App` option.
 5. Add any environment variables your project might need.
-6. Create your project.
+6. Submit the new project form.

 ### Create a Project with Configuration via "flightcontrol.json"